trefx/5s-crate/0.2-DRAFT/index.md

 }
 ```

-**Note**: The organisation under _affiliation_ is typically the employing organisation, e.g. a university or hospital.
-Virtual organisations such as research projects MAY additionally be listed using _memberOf_ (see also _Responsible Project_ below).
+**Note**: The organisation under `affiliation` is typically the employing organisation, e.g. a university or hospital.
+Virtual organisations such as research projects MAY additionally be listed using `memberOf` (see also [Responsible Project](#responsible-project) below).

 ### Responsible Project

-The project that the request is sent on behalf of, typically related to permission to use a TRE, MUST be indicated from the root dataset using _sourceOrganization_ to a _[Project](https://schema.org/Project)_.
-The responsible project SHOULD be referenced from the requesting agent’s _memberOf_.
+The project that the request is sent on behalf of, typically related to permission to use a TRE, MUST be indicated from the root dataset using `sourceOrganization` to a [`Project`](https://schema.org/Project).
+The responsible project SHOULD be referenced from the requesting agent’s `memberOf`.

 **Note**: The _responsible project_ is not necessarily a [ResearchProject](https://schema.org/ResearchProject) corresponding to a funded grant, but may be more specific studies within a funded project.
 Various TREs may have different granularity and identifiers for the responsible projects.
-A project _Grant_ MAY be referenced using [funding](https://schema.org/funding) from the responsible project.
+A project `Grant` MAY be referenced using [funding](https://schema.org/funding) from the responsible project.

-It is RECOMMENDED to include TRE-specific ids under _identifier _(which MAY be an array).
-If the identifier is not globally unique (e.g. an integer rather than an UUID or URI), it is RECOMMENDED to add a [repository-specific identifier](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#repository-specific-identifiers) and provide the local identifier as _value _of a _PropertyValue_ entity.
+It is RECOMMENDED to include TRE-specific ids under `identifier` (which MAY be an array).
+If the identifier is not globally unique (e.g. an integer rather than an UUID or URI), it is RECOMMENDED to add a [repository-specific identifier](https://www.researchobject.org/ro-crate/1.1/appendix/implementation-notes.html#repository-specific-identifiers) and provide the local identifier as `value` of a `PropertyValue` entity.
 Multiple repository-specific identifiers MAY be included for different TREs from a single Project entity.

-The project MAY indicate the _member_ organisations, in which case one of them SHOULD match the _affiliation_ of the _Requesting Agent _with a _memberOf_ to this project.
+The project MAY indicate the `member` organisations, in which case one of them SHOULD match the `affiliation` of the _Requesting Agent_ with a  `memberOf` to this project.

+#### Example

 ```json
 {